I saw a quote on Snooze Shade’s Facebook page that made me both laugh and cringe:

 - They fall asleep at odd times and in odd places

 If your toddler has frequent meltdowns, only wants to eat goldfish, constantly wants to be held, and is more interested in watching TV than playing, this could also be a sign that they aren’t getting enough sleep.
 Calculate how much sleep your little one regularly gets and think about making some adjustments.

 Every child is different, but generally speaking, most toddlers are ready to skip their nap sometime between ages 3-5.
 Based on my experience, closer to age 5 is preferable.

 If your afternoon nap is beginning to interfere with your bedtime routine, try shortening their nap gradually instead of skipping it altogether.
+How long should toddlers nap to reap the benefits of great sleep?
 Even a 30 minute snooze is so beneficial.
 I’m a believer that everyone, adults included, would benefit greatly from a daily nap!
 And there is a lot of research that supports this.